Fonemine/documentation/cpq_user.md

 ![Add a new CPQ Quote in SugarCRM](/images/cpq_user_guide_images/SugarCRMCreateQuote.png)

 **(b) Customer Tab** – Fill in customer information as required.
 Many of the fields may be auto-populated from your CRM if you started from an opportunity or a deal.
+You can always over-ride the pre-filled fields with values specific to your quote scenario.
 The Customer Tab in MobileForce CPQ on SugarCRM looks as follows:

 ![Customer Tab in CPQ Quote in SugarCRM](/images/cpq_user_guide_images/SugarCRMCustomerTab.png)